sumitcoder01/Automated-Research-Assistant/README.md

 - API keys for LLM providers (e.g., OpenAI, Gemini, DeepSeek, Anthropic)
 - API key for Tavily (for web search functionality)
 - API key for Pinecone (for vector database)
+- pytesseract (for OCR-based document processing)
+- poppler-utils (required for PDF to image conversion used in OCR)

 ## Installation